 Fast, quiet and the younger brother to the busier and older Eastern Way, Western Way opened in 1976(?) as a bypass to the busy A27 West Street, plugging in nicely to the improvements being made in West End.

 It then followed the railway line, attempting to use its ancient embankments to steer clear of existing structures.
-It still took over approximately 40 houses in Western Road, the majority of the houses in that street.
-These houses only lasted about 30 years.
+It still took over approximately 40 houses in Western Road, taking the majority of the houses in that street.
+These houses had only lasted about 30 years.

 Next it crossed a church hall and graveyard (the rest of which has since been developed as retirement housing), and then the allotments around the back of the Crescent Road housing.
 It takes a bridge over The Gilles (marked by a slight rise in the road itself), where there was a scout hut, car park and small industrial units.